 Almost ten years have passed since the onset of the Global Financial Crisis and, despite the fact that the global economy has showed clear signs of gradual recovery, the notion that something has fundamentally changed this time around is prevalent in practically every major economic discussion.
 Of course, this perception is not necessarily at odds with the data.
 After all, the growth recovery in most Advanced Economies (AEs) has been remarkably slow.
-Meanwhile, inflation has since remained stubbornly below central bank inflation targets for several years despite unusually expansionary monetary policies.
+Meanwhile, inflation, which failed to decline in the immediate aftermath of the GFC, has since remained stubbornly below central bank inflation targets for several years despite unusually expansionary monetary policy.